RedHat-Middleware-Workshops/rhpam-rhdm-workshop-v1m3-guides/case-authoring-milestones-and-signals.md

 2. How to model a case using Milestones.

-3. How to apply the CMMN specification to Case Modeling.
+3. How to activate Milestones using Signals.

+4. How to complete Milestones.

 ## The Credit Card Dispute case